Vyral/elrod-hedenborg/_posts/2019-09-12-an-opportunity-to-join-our-team.md

 {% include youtube.html %}

 Do you feel worn down at your current brokerage?
-Do you feel like you aren’t getting adequate training, or, if you are, do you feel like your work/life balance has been thrown completely out of balance?&nbsp;
+Do you feel like you aren’t getting adequate training, or, if you are, do you feel like your work-life balance has been thrown completely out of balance?&nbsp;

 **Whatever your circumstances may be, let’s talk.** We’d love to have a confidential conversation about your real estate career.&nbsp;